-In contrast, when the men were skating for the title on Sunday afternoon, Jeremy Abbott, the skater who ultimately won, Peggy Fleming once again pointed out how during his long program when he executed a particular jump exceptionally well that he stayed focused.
+In contrast, when the men were skating for the title on Sunday afternoon the skater who ultimately won, Peggy Fleming once again pointed out how during his long program when he executed a particular jump exceptionally well that he stayed focused.
 He didn’t acknowledge the cheers and the claps from the audience.
 Ms. Fleming once again commented that would be too distracting.
-Winning the title, Abbott’s third, was too important especially since the year before he had lost the title to another skater.
+Winning the title was too important especially since the year before it had been lost to another skater.

 Often what sets apart champion skaters from others isn’t just their physical ability to skate, perform jumps or spins and entertain the audience but to focus.
 To be in control.
 Yet, at the same time, to feel the energy of the audience in the arena.

-Those who win, as Peggy Fleming, put it: Transcend the competition.
+Those who win, as Peggy Fleming spoke it quite eloquently: Transcend the competition.

 Watching the skaters got me to thinking about how as business people, we can often allow ourselves to get distracted; to lose focus from what the goal of every business is: Keeping our current customers happy, attracting new customers and running a profitable business.

 As business people, we can get distracted from the very moment we walk in the office door.
 Distraction causes us to lose sight of the goal which is to always be looking for new, profitable business opportunities.

 What can distract you or your sales force from looking for new, profitable business opportunities?

 – People vying for your attention to ask questions, update you on projects